June 2026 · Data

 Good for: a one-off check on a specific address or a single neighbourhood; reading the full documents (drawings, officer reports, conditions) on a decided application.

 Where it falls down: you can only search one council at a time, the interfaces vary wildly, results are rarely filterable by the things a business cares about (project type, value, trade), and there are no automatic alerts.
-If your patch crosses two or three boundaries — and most trades’ patches do — you’re running the same search several times a week, by hand.
+If your patch crosses two or three boundaries, and most trades’ patches do, you’re running the same search several times a week, by hand.
 You can see how that maps to real areas on our council pages, for example Glasgow and Lambeth, and the full list of councils we cover.

-Route 2 — The Planning Portal and national search tools (free)
+Route 2: the Planning Portal and national search tools (free)

 The Planning Portal is the government-backed service most applicants use to submit applications, and it links through to local registers.
 The UK government’s own “Search for planning applications” guidance is the canonical pointer to the right council system for any address.